late 1700s to mid-1800s

 Part of a set.
 See all set records

-One of two albums of calligraphy and painting; ink and light color on silk, or ink on paper
+One of a pair of folding-albums; ink and color on silk and paper

 Album, closed: 31 x 21 cm (12 3/16 x 8 1/4 in.)

 Gift of Mary B. Lee, C. Bingham Blossom, Dudley S. Blossom III, Laurel B. Kovacik, and Elizabeth B. Blossom, in memory of Elizabeth B. Blossom 1972.117.1